vavido/AnimaPaper/README.md

 Check the reddit topic for more informations: https://www.reddit.com/r/LivingBackgrounds/comments/57br0q/i_made_this_software_that_you_may_be_interested_in/

+Thanks to the people on reddit for their feedbacks and ideas on how to improve the software.
+Feel free to check / fork / modify as you please anything you want in this repository :)

 ## Informations about updates

 - I (IdolKeg) currently have midterm as well as writing a thesis.
 That's why there are not much update for now.
 Wait a bit I will update it when I will be done with everything :)